-ASP is currently identified as the preferred interconnection facility for the Lake Elsinore Advanced Pumped Storage (LEAPS) project and, as designed, would enable such a future interconnection at a modest incremental cost.
-Should the LEAPS project be realized and a project other than ASP be selected, a new substation may need to be developed in the area to support the LEAPS project.
+ASP is currently identified as the preferred interconnection facility for the Lake Elsinore Advanced Pumped Storage (LEAPS) project73 and, as designed, would enable such is able to accommodate a future interconnectionat a modest incremental cost.
+Should the LEAPS project be realized and a project other than ASP be selected, a new 500 kV substation may(e.g., switching substation) would need to be developed in the area to support the LEAPS project as required by the Large Generator Interconnection Agreement (LGIA) between the developer of the LEAPS project and SCE.